valentinLmr/tech-interview/README.md

 ## What we expect

-- clean code (ES6, Typescript, Flow allowed)
+- code should be clean (ES6, Typescript, Flow allowed)
-- tests (Show your best skills : TDD, unit, integration and more)
+- tests should be present (Show your best skills : TDD, unit, integration and more)
-- use any tool if they can be installed through NPM
+- it must run in a MacOS or Linux environment, npm installed and node v8.0.0 or more recent
-- comments when you need to clarify a design decision or assumptions about the spec
+- comments could be added when you need to clarify a design decision or assumptions about the spec
-- a simple way to run the code and the tests (write doc if necessary)
+- documentation could be added to clarify any details (how to run tests, etc)

 ## Acknowledgements